XAT- Xavier Aptitude Test 2026

-In Inequalities, we LHS and RHS are not equal (but have the possibility of being equal).
+In Inequalities, the LHS and RHS are not equal (but have the possibility of being equal).

 Any of the following cases are possible in CAT inequalities questions: